angeloashmore/react-persistent-dismissable/README.md

 was dismissed previously.

 This component uses the [Render Props][render-props] pattern and does not handle any rendering for you.
-Instead, it provides all the data and functions to connect to your UI.
+Instead, it provides the data and functions needed to manage your UI.

 ## Status